Taught course

 Course content

-The School is host to the Durham Institute of Commercial and Corporate Law, and you are encouraged to participate in its many activities.
-The Library has extensive holdings of corporate law materials.
+The Law School is home to the Durham Institute of Commercial and Corporate Law, and you will be encouraged to join its many activities during your time as a student, while the law library holds an extensive range of corporate law material, to which you will have access as part of your studies.

 Course Structure